GoPlausible/.github/profile/README.md

 3- Then activate the venue to let claims begin (This differs than start time option of AlgoPOAP).

-Note : If SIG is not enabled for AlgoPOAP Venue, Claim approval will send AlgoPOAP NFT or TXN to Attendee's wallet but if SIG is enabled then after signing of Author, AlgoPOAP NFT or TXN will be sent automatically to attendee's wallet, after author signs and sends a release method call transaction to release all successfully claimed AlgoPOAP attendees.
+Note : If SIG is not enabled for AlgoPOAP Venue, Claim approval will send AlgoPOAP NFT or TXN to Claimer's wallet but if SIG is enabled then after signing of Author, AlgoPOAP NFT or TXN will be sent automatically to Claimer's wallet, after author signs and sends a release method call transaction to release all successfully claimed AlgoPOAP Claimer.

 Options available for AlgoPOAP creation:

 - Time (default enabled): Start time check (compared to LatestTimestamp)
-- Geo: Location point check to be inside a geofence with desired radius (in meters with min of 5m and max of 1000m).
+- Geo: Country allow and ban lists.
-- Signature: Author's signature is needed to make AlgoPOAP claimable for every attendee, individually.
-Each and every attendee can receive their single claimed AlgoPOAP (in NFT or TXN depending on AlgoPOAP config) only after Author's authorization via a successful method call (which obviously should happen after both venue activation and venue start time).
+- Signature: Author's signature is needed to make AlgoPOAP claimable for every Claimer, individually.
+Each and every Claimer can receive their single claimed AlgoPOAP (in NFT or TXN depending on AlgoPOAP config) only after Author's authorization via a successful method call (which obviously should happen after both venue activation and venue start time).
-- QRCode: Upon activation a secret key will be generated and included in a transaction as a method input parameter and this TXN is then communicated by a QRCode in venue location and Attendee scans this QRCode during physical presence and claims (other arguments will be added to this raw transaction object after scan and when claiming).
+- QRCode: Upon activation a secret key will be generated and included in a transaction as a method input parameter and this TXN is then communicated by a QRCode in venue location and Claimer scans this QRCode during physical presence and claims (other arguments will be added to this raw transaction object after scan and when claiming).

 Note: QRCode feature is still under heavy re-ideation, re-design and re-everything!
 So please, kindly consider it WIP and FUTURE release functionality!